richardgourley/Video-projects-showcase-plugin-with-bespoke-dashboard-page/README.md

     The admin page in the dashboard with a custom video project post input form.
     The custom post type
-    Custom taxonomies of country, language and video type Classes for adding meta data for each custom post entry.
-    Classes for saving the post content to contain the meta data and display the video project using an iframe.
+    Custom taxonomies of country, language and video type Activation hooks for creating a page on plugin activation Activation hooks for properly registering a CPT and flush re-writing the permalink rules Classes for adding meta data for each custom post entry Classes for saving the post content to contain the meta data and display the video project using an iframe.

 ### SKILLS COVERED